papimenon/docs/docs/pages/syntactic_sdk/api_bridge_agent.md

 ## An Example with Sendgrid API

-As a usage example, we will use the API Bridge Agnt to send email via SENGRID API.
+As a usage example, we will use the API Bridge Agent to send email via SENGRID API.

 ### Prerequisites